Technolords/tool-jmeter-tcp-oneway/readme.md

 nothing comes back.

 This sampler is different, and is designed to write data only (i.e. send) and skips any reads.
-This type of TCP handler supports use cases such as proxy and relay type of applications.
+This type of TCP handler supports use cases such as proxy and relay type of applications (and basically deals with one way traffic).

 ## References
 The table below provides some short cut links (sorted by alphabet).